-Welcome to Your Estate Planning Guide and Organizer.
-You've just taken the hardest step in estate planning which is to sit down and get started.
+Welcome to Your Will & Trust Planning Guide.
+You've just taken the hardest step in will planning which is to sit down and get started.
 As an exercise instructor of an early morning class used to say, "You're here at 6:00 in the morning!
-The hardest part is done-the rest is easy!"
-And just as you can feel good when exercise class is over, you will also feel good once you have an estate plan in place.
-There are several benefits to making an estate plan:
+The hardest part is done - the rest is easy!"
+And just as you can feel good when exercise class is over, you will also feel good once you have a plan in place.
+There are several benefits to creating a will:

-Peace of Mind for You.
-An estate plan is designed to provide for you during life should the unforeseen (your incapacity) happen and for your family when the foreseen (your passing) does occur.
+Security for You.
+Creating your will is designed to ensure your well-bring during your life in the event of the unexpected (your incapacity) happens and for your family when the foreseen (your passing) does occur.